naftalimurgor/howtocode.io/src/pages/posts/jamstack-gatsby-stripe-ecommerce.md

 ---
-title: "Jamstack ecommerce site with Gatsby & Stripe Checkout"
+title: 'Jamstack ecommerce site with Gatsby & Stripe Checkout'
-date: "2021-01-02"
+date: '2021-01-02'
-slug: "jamstack-gatsby-stripe-ecommerce"
+slug: 'jamstack-gatsby-stripe-ecommerce'
-description: "In this tutorial, we will build an e-commerce site with Gatsby and Stripe checkout.
-We will then deploy it to Vercel."
+description: 'In this tutorial, we will build an e-commerce site with Gatsby and Stripe checkout.
+We will then deploy it to Vercel.'
-hero: "/images/hero/understanding_the_jamstack_banner.png"
+hero: '/images/hero/understanding_the_jamstack_banner.png'
-youtube: "LhhxQGdm3uo"
+youtube: 'LhhxQGdm3uo'
-tags: ["understanding-the-jamstack"]
+tags: ['understanding-the-jamstack']
-layout: "../../layouts/BlogPostLayout.astro"
+layout: '../../layouts/BlogPostLayout.astro'
 ---

+{% youtube id="LhhxQGdm3uo" / %}

 > This project builds on top of the [Gatsby E-commerce Tutorial](https://www.gatsbyjs.com/tutorial/ecommerce-tutorial) provided in the official Gatsby docs, and the [Use Shopping Cart Example repo](https://github.com/dayhaysoos/use-shopping-cart/tree/master/examples/gatsby).